 - conduct an annual gender pay equity audit.
 If there are any issues or areas that can be improved they would seek to address and eliminate them

 - review overtime and shift arrangements to make sure access is provided equally to male and female employees.
 For example, a business shouldn’t assume women don’t want to work overtime or night shifts

-- strive to meet the requirements of a WGEA Employer of Choice citation .
+- strive to meet the requirements of a WGEA Employer of Choice citation.
 Relevant employers can apply for the WGEA Employer of Choice for Gender Equality citation if they are compliant with the Workplace Gender Equality Act 2012 and meet all criteria, which includes conducting a gender pay gap analysis each year.
-Employers who either are not eligible to apply or do not currently meet all the criteria can still strive to meet the requirements of the citation.
+Employers who are either not eligible to apply or who do not currently meet all the criteria can still strive to meet the requirements of the citation.

 Monitor and review